-Doing some Clinical Research Assistant pro-bono tasks also contributes a lot to a better positioning and generate a big number of contacts in different organizations.
-Our regular Clinical Research Careers Days also provide contacts with professionals from the industry.
-It is a complex program, thought to provide all the necessary tools to get quickly a job.
+Doing some Clinical Research Assistant pro-bono tasks also contributes a lot to a better positioning and generates a large number of contacts in different organizations.
+Our regular Clinical Research Career Days also provide contacts with professionals from the industry.
+It is a complex program, thought to provide all the necessary tools to get a job quickly.
 As we do not require any fee from employers for any placement, this is a major incentive for them to prefer our graduates.

 What are the CRA career opportunities and revenues?

 Career structures for Clinical Research Associates (CRA) are generally set at 3-4 levels, which may carry different names in different institutions:

 How long does it take to complete the course?

 The program is individual and everybody goes at his pace.
 There are 25 chapters of 40-60 pages each in our main clinical research course, so by completing 2 chapters per week it takes about 3-4 months.
 However, in real life the expectations to study every day are not realistic.
 Our experience shows that depending on previous experience, education, level of English and availability (number of small kids), it may take between 3 to 6 months to complete the theory.
 These are new professions and there is a lot to learn, the course is about 1000 pages.
 The internship goes in parallel to the training from the 2nd module to acquire the longest possible hands-on experience that companies want.

 What are the CRA working conditions?